|

 began by searching for a concert hall, then calling on friends in the

-local music business I had already known such as; Michael Smith and rock
+such as; Michael Smith and rock

-chosen I started calling on all my musician friends such as; Al Ehrich,
+chosen I started calling on all my band mates and other musician friends

 Angela Licari, Rich Koc, Kurt Christensen, and Paul Weaver.
 A date was

 set for August 22nd, 1997.
-In the seven year's to come I
+In the eight year's to come I

-gave three such benefit concerts, raising nearly to $46,000.00 to help pitch in my
+and 2004, raising nearly $46,000.00 to help pitch in my

 fair share to Linda's in home health care costs.
 It is important to note her